-Interest on outstanding loan balances are payable at LIBOR plus 2.5% per annum and any outstanding amount under the DVB Loan Agreement may be prepaid in a multiple of \$500,000 with five days business prior written notice.
+In June 2011, Globus through its wholly owned subsidiaries, Artful Shipholding S.A. and Longevity Maritime Limited, entered into the DVB Loan Agreement for an amount up to \$40.0 million with DVB Bank SE and used funds borrowed thereunder to finance part of the purchase price for the m/v Moon Globe and m/v Sun Globe.
+Globus acted as guarantor for this loan.
+Interest on outstanding loan balances were payable at LIBOR plus 2.5% per annum and any outstanding amount under the DVB Loan Agreement could have been prepaid in a multiple of \$500,000 with five days business prior written notice.
 A variable prepayment fee applied in case of refinancing of the DVB loan agreement by another lender within the first three years of a new loan, but was not applicable in case of the sale of a vessel or repayment of such facility by equity.
+The DVB Loan Agreement contained a standard security package, and financial and other covenants.
+As at December 13, 2018, the balance of both tranches of approximately \$15 million was fully repaid using the proceedings from the New Loan Agreements with Macquarie Bank International Limited and with Firment Shipping Inc.